 I still wanted to go out and do a little warmup up first as I was a little sluggish… so once again missed the panel…

 Final workshop was GREAT!
 Negative forms with Omar and Joao (original workshop description here)

 We had to change locations but the square that we found was just as good.
 Really really enjoyed seeing the negative forms and there was a lot of great work done by others.
 I think that this workshop will be the hardest for me to put into practice though as it really requires a huge brain switch and time to do this (ha ha!
 I need to slow down to do this!!!!)

 I finally made it to a demo – drawing with twigs with KK from Penang- amazing!

 I have done an interesting thing in this spread and the one before.
 My sketchbook was a little cramped and I had more that I wanted to write and record…so I added another page in the middle.
 This enabled me to be able to glue in a rushed attempt of my auction sketch and sketch some of the great books that I swapped with others…and I was able to give the Arc sketch a little more breathing space… I love spreading out in this size sketchbook!

 … meeting some blog followers (always such a special treat for me!), catching up with sketchers who were here for the public events such as Pete Sculley

-I was sketching for others and then doing reflex sketching (talking and sketching at the same time) AND trying out water soluble ink and watercolour as well.
-I learnt a very valuable lesson… don’t do it in one step!
+I was sketching for others and then doing reflex sketching (talking and sketching at the same time) AND trying out water-soluble ink and watercolour as well.
+I learned a very valuable lesson… don’t do it in one step!
 I then wandered off by myself to quickly sketch the top of the buildings over towards the east.